What Are Mold Mites & How To Get Rid of Them

 Larger scale fixes are definitely worth considering too.
-That can mean having your home or dwelling’s pipework assessed and possibly even relaid.
-It can also mean having someone out to inspect the foundation of the property, and look into the insulation and crawl spaces.
-These dark, damp, cramped spaces are often havens for the fungi, and where mold spreads, so come mites.
+That can mean assessing your home or dwelling’s pipework and possibly even relaying.
+It can also mean having someone inspect the property’s foundation and look into the insulation and crawl spaces.
+These dark, damp, cramped spaces are often a haven for the fungi, and where mold spreads, so come mites.

 Frequently Asked Questions

 They look like spiders but even smaller.
-They range from white to brown and can only be seen under a microscope or special high def camera.
+They range from white to brown and can only be seen under a microscope or a special high-definition camera.
 They may even be mistaken for mold at first.

 Can mold mites get in your hair?